Skip to main content

 Option 3: Check for Recent Eligibility Updates

-Saudi Arabia has added new countries to its e-Visa eligible list multiple times since 2019.
-The expansion that brought India and China onto the list was particularly significant.
-If your nationality was previously not eligible, it is worth checking the official Visit Saudi website periodically, as the situation may have changed.
+Saudi Arabia has expanded both its nationality (passport) list and its residency- and visa-based routes multiple times since 2019, and the excluded-nationality list can change.
+If your nationality was previously excluded from the online route, it is worth checking the official portal (ksavisa.sa) periodically, as the situation may have changed.
 OraVisa also maintains up-to-date eligibility information and provides free checks for all nationalities.

 Not Sure if Your Passport Qualifies for the Saudi e-Visa?